 This test method may be performed on a wide variety of substrates.
 Since adhesive properties of a joint sealant are related to the nature of the substrate, it is strongly recommended that whenever possible that adhesion-in-peel testing be performed on substrate samples that are representative of the building materials.
 Examples of such substrates include brick, marble, limestone, granite, aluminium, stainless steel, plastic, ceramic tile, and others.

-F-4.3 Masking Tape, paper, roll, 25 mm wide.
+F-4.3 Masking tape, paper, roll, 25 mm wide.

 F-4.4 Wire mesh screen, stainless steel or aluminium, 20 mesh, 0.4 mm wire thickness, cut to a width of 25 + 0, - 2 mm by a minimum length of 250 mm.
 Alternatively 12.7 mm width wire mesh can also be used to evaluate the substrate in the testing.